-An overhaul of the exterior of the PD Headquarters building, including minor repairs and paint was completed in 2018; the next few years will include those upkeep and maintenance items needed to keep the building in good working condition.
+The last major project was an overhaul of the exterior of the PD Headquarters building, including minor repairs and paint, which was completed in 2018.
+The next few years will include upkeep and maintenance items needed to keep the building in good working condition.